Valid Post-Selection Inference in High-Dimensional Approximately Sparse Quantile Regression Models: Theoretical Analysis

-Theorem \ref{theorem:inferenceAlg1} relies on post model selection estimators which in turn relies on achieving sparse estimates $\hat \beta_\tau$ and $\hat\theta_\tau$.
-The sparsity of $\hat\theta_\tau$ is derived in Section \ref{Sec:EstLasso} under the recommended penalty choices.
+The asymptotically correct coverage of the confidence regions $\mathcal{C}_{\xi,n}$ and $\mathcal{I}_{\xi,n}$ as defined in (\ref{Eq:InferenceDirect}) and (\ref{Def:Inv}) follows immediately.
+Theorem \ref{theorem:inferenceAlg1prime} relies on post model selection estimators which in turn rely on achieving sparse estimates $\hat \beta_\tau$ and $\hat\theta_\tau$.
+The sparsity of $\hat\theta_\tau$ is derived in Section \ref{Sec:EstLasso} in the Supplemental Appendix under the recommended penalty choices.
 The sparsity of $\hat \beta_\tau$ is not guaranteed under the recommended choices of penalty level $\lambda_\tau$ which leads to sharp rates.
-We ensure sparsity by truncating to zero the smallest components.
-Lemma \ref{Lemma:Bound2nNorm} shows that such operation does not impact the rates of convergence provided the largest $2s$ non-zero components are preserved.
+We bypass that by truncating small components to zero (as in Step 2 of Algorithm \ref{Alg:1}) which (provably) preserves the same rate of convergence and ensures the sparsity.

-We also establish a similar result for the double selection estimator based on Algorithm 2 with parameters (\ref{Parameter:lambda})-(\ref{Parameter:Gamma}).

-\begin{theorem}[Weighted double selection, known conditional density $f_i$] Let $\{\Pr_n\}$ be a sequence of data-generating processes.
-Assume conditions AS($\Pr$) and SE($\Pr$) hold for $\Pr = \Pr_n$ for each $n$.
-Then, the double selection estimator $\check \alpha_\tau$ and the $L_n$ function based on Algorithm 2 with parameters (\ref{Parameter:lambda})-(\ref{Parameter:Gamma}) obeys as $n \to \infty$